ipinfo/rails/README.md

 ## Configuration

- In addition to the steps listed in the Installation section it is possible to configure the library with more detail.
+ In addition to the steps listed in the Installation section, it is possible to configure the library with more detail.
 The following arguments are allowed and are described in detail below.

 ```ruby
 require 'ipinfo-rails/ip_selector/xforwarded_ip_selector'